 Be conscious about your surroundings.

-Make your gratitude journal.
+Make your thank you journal.

-Gratitude Practice will give you the change!
+Practice will give you the change!

 Just be optimistic about the benefits of this new habit.
 Don’t limit yourself—if journaling is feeling stale, try out new and creative ways to track your grateful moments.

-Be Social About Your Gratitude Practice
+Be Social About Your Practice

 We see the world as our inner reflection!